Overview of the main changes since the previous report update

 Detention of asylum seekers

-• The maximum duration of custody pending removal is to increase from 10 days to 28 days.
+• The maximum period for custody pending removal was extended from 10 to 28 days.

 Content of international protection